gkeuken/vol_reduction_tool/README.md

 - Transfer feucvoli in binary (sftp) to z/OS Unix System Services and ensure it's executable
-- Upload zdt.load.xmit in binary to z/OS, ensure RECFM=FB,LRECL=80
+- Upload zdt.load.xmit in binary to z/OS sequential data set, ensure RECFM=FB,LRECL=80
 - Receive inds(zdt.load.xmit)
+- execute feucvoli without any parameters for help information

-Note you could do a git clone from z/OS to obtain the files directly into USS, however if doing so you will have to convert the restore JCL to ibm-1047.
-This can be done by running command:
+Note you could do a git clone from z/OS to obtain the files directly into USS, then send zdt.load.xmit from USS to an MVS Sequential (Fixed Block 80) and perform RECEIVE INDS('ZDT.LOAD.XMIT')
-   - iconv -f iso8859-1 -t ibm-1047 restore > restore.jcl

-Then pre-allocate mvs sequential file zdt.dump.trs (RECFM=FB,LRECL=1024,TRKS(2,2)) then from ispf run:
-   - oget '/path/to/zdt.dump.trs' 'zdt.dump.trs' binary